RileyJak/RileyJak/README.md

 # Hi, I'm Riley 👋

 ## A UX Designer and UX Engineer 👩🏻‍💻
+I design experinces that have a meaingful impact
 📬 Reach Me on my [website](https://www.rileyjakusik.com), [LinkedIn](https://www.linkedin.com/in/rileyjakusik/), or rileyjakusik@outlook.com
 ### Tools and Languages